mikeal/ZDAG/SPEC.md

 in order to materialize the following the digests into complete CIDs.
 So there isn't a better byte to reserve.

-We use 1 to signal a new CIDv1 prefix.
+Once we're in the DELTA compression of the digest lengths we're going to need to increment to avoid token conflicts and the smaller we make that increment the better the DELTA compression.
+Luckily, once we're parsing hash digests we don't need 18 for the CIDv0 token anymore.

-Once we're in the DELTA compression of the digests we're going to need to increment to avoid token conflicts and the smaller we make that increment the better the DELTA compression.
-Luckily, once we're parsing hash digests we don't need 18 for the CIDv0 token anymore, so 1 is the natural answer.
+We use 1 to signal a new CIDv1 prefix since it comes after 0 :)

-That means that 0 and 1 can't be used as digest length DELTAs, so we write the DELTA + 2 to avoid token conflicts.
+This means that 0 and 1 can't be used as digest length DELTAs, so we write the DELTA + 2 to avoid token conflicts.

 This means that a CIDv0 with a completely truncated hash is encoded as:

 [ 18, 2 ]

-Hey look, there is a hash you can predict.
+Hey look, there is a hash you can predict :P

 This sorted compaction means that we shave 1byte off of every CIDv0 after the first CIDv0.